-Into this mix must be added the sustainable development goals (SDGs), established by the international community as benchmarks for development in the years leading up to 2030.
 Many foundations are already using the SDGs to orient and to assess their own giving, and they have acted as a stimulus to philanthropy generally.
-The SDGfunders website estimates total foundation funding for the SDGs from 2016 onwards at US\$222.2 billion, US\$183.4 billion of which comes from North America, US\$3.5 billion from Northern Europe and US\$711.2 million from East Asia.
+The SDGfunders website16 estimates total foundation funding for the SDGs from 2016 onwards at US\$222.2 billion, US\$183.4 billion of which comes from North America, US\$3.5 billion from Northern Europe and US\$711.2 million from East Asia.

-The distribution of grant funding across Examples include the pilot project for the various SDGs is interesting.
-Quality SDG Localisation in Indonesia, the education (SDG3) has received US\$89.8 Kenya Philanthropy Forum and the billion in the period since 2016 and Consortium on Technical Vocational and Training (TVET), also in Kenya. health (SDG4) US\$71.2 billion.
-These dwarf the figures for the other SDGs: Another thing to note is that, according climate action received US\$1.8 billion in to the UN Secretary-General, Antonio grants in the same period, and zero Guterres, in a speech in July 2021, at hunger received US\$7.1 billion.
-In other the current rate of progress, the world is words, in terms of cause areas, SDG 'tremendously off track' to achieve the giving largely mirrors foundation giving SDGs.
-As the deficiencies become more generally. more apparent in the run-up to 2030, all To assist cross-sector collaboration, forms of capital - philanthropy included UNDP, Foundation Center and - are likely to come under increased Rockefeller Philanthropy Advisors have pressure to step up their investments in set up the SDG Philanthropy the SDGs.
+The distribution of grant funding across the various SDGs is interesting.
+Quality education (SDG3) has received US\$89.8 billion in the period since 2016 and health (SDG4) US\$71.2 billion.
+These dwarf the figures for the other SDGs: climate action received US\$1.8 billion in grants in the same period, and zero hunger received US\$7.1 billion.
+In other words, in terms of cause areas, SDG giving largely mirrors foundation giving more generally.

-Platform, which describes itself as 'a Whatever the faults of their conception or vehicle for catalyzing multi-stakeholder execution, the goals do at least provide partnerships to advance the global a framework for funders to direct their sustainable development agenda'. efforts and a focus for collaboration.
-Under its auspices, a number of regional groups have been set up to collect data and align development efforts, not only on specific SDGs but also on the development of philanthropy.
+UNDP, Foundation Center and Rockefeller Philanthropy Advisors have set up the SDG Philanthropy Platform, which describes itself as 'a vehicle for catalyzing multi-stakeholder partnerships to advance the global sustainable development agenda'.
+Under its auspices, a number of regional groups have been set up to collect data and align development efforts, not only on specific SDGs but also on the